 The following diagram shows how the Grey Matter Sidecar would operate in a North/South traffic pattern.

 Grey Matter Data is an API that enables secure and flexible access control for your microservices.
 Data consists of Grey Matter Data and JWT server, and includes an API Explorer to help you manage the API.

-Intelligence 360 is our user dashboard that paints a high-level picture of the service mesh.
-Intelligence 360 includes the following features:
+The Grey Matter application is our user dashboard that paints a high-level picture of the service mesh.
+The Grey Matter application includes the following features: